A general nonlinear characterization of stochastic incompleteness: Introduction

-Finally, we also comment that the evolutionary problem \eqref{pp1} has been the object of recent works in the case in which $\phi$ is \it convex\rm, in particular when $\phi(u)=u^m$ with $m>1$, which yields the well-known \it porous medium equation\rm, see \cite{GMP, GMP2, GMV, GMV2}.
-In these papers, the main issues are existence and uniqueness/nonuniqueness of solutions as well as the asymptotic behavior of solutions.
+Finally, we mention that the evolutionary problem \eqref{pp1} has been the object of investigation of recent works when $\phi$ is \emph{convex} (i.e.~the case not covered by \cite{GIM}), especially in the specific framework of the porous medium equation $\phi(u)=u^m$ with $m>1$, see \cite{GMP, GMP2, GMP-dcds, GMV, GMV2}.
+In these papers, the main issues addressed are existence and uniqueness/nonuniqueness of solutions as well as their asymptotic behavior.
 A general theorem \it characterizing \rm uniqueness, or nonuniqueness, of solutions corresponding to bounded data, in terms of precise features of the manifolds involved, was anyway missing there.
-Thus, the present results are entirely new even in the specific case of the porous medium equation.
+Thus, the present results are entirely new even in the special, but widely investigated, case of the porous medium equation.
+In this regard, we point out that as a byproduct of our methods of proof we establish a property concerning the \emph{lack of compact support} of solutions (Corollary \ref{cor-pme}), which is somewhat surprising for the porous medium equation having in mind its well-known finite speed of propagation in the Euclidean setting \cite{V}.
+Besides that, as discussed above, the generality in which we work allows us to also deal, for the first time, with global well-posedness issues for the one-phase classical Stefan problem on manifolds and its two-phase variant: we refer the reader to \cite{ACS,CE,CF,Du,F,F2,Gu,QV} among the extensive (Euclidean) literature.